coracle-social/zooid/README.md

 - `pubkeys` - a list of nostr pubkeys this role is assigned to.
 - `can_invite` - a boolean indicating whether this role can invite new members to the relay by requesting a `kind 28935` claim.
 Defaults to `false`.
 See [access requests](https://github.com/nostr-protocol/nips/pull/1079) for more details.
+- `can_manage` - a boolean indicating whether this role can use NIP 86 relay management and administer NIP 29 groups.
+Defaults to `false`.

 A special `[roles.member]` heading may be used to configure policies for all relay users (that is, pubkeys assigned to other roles, or who have redeemed an invite code).